About the CWCC

 General information

-1. Who are The Catherine Wheel?
+Who are The Catherine Wheel?

-2. What is the Catherine Wheel Cover Compilation?
+What is the Catherine Wheel Cover Compilation?

 The Catherine Wheel Cover Compilation is a large collection of Catherine Wheel cover songs submitted by fans of the band.
 Originally conceived as a professionally-produced multi-CD set, it is now a compilation on the Web.

-The project was started by some US-based fans in August 2000, shortly after the band’s North American tour in support of Wishville.
+The project was started by US-based fans in August 2000, shortly after the band’s North American tour in support of their final album Wishville.
 Four members of Texture, the Catherine Wheel email list, have been involved from the beginning: Jeff Elbel (CA), Heather Parsons (AZ), Marsh Portmann (CA), and Aaron Tapscott (WA).
 Mike Garcia (OR) joined as webmaster later in the year, and Dan Loeffelbein (CA) was selected to do the cover art in a Spring 2001 contest.

-The CWCC is still active!
+We are pleased to say that the CWCC is still active!
 All of the submissions are currently available on the site, and they’ll be here for the foreseeable future.
 Download tracks and use them as you wish.

 If you’ve completed a track and would like it to be part of the CWCC, click here for more info.

-4. Is the CWCC endorsed by the Catherine Wheel?
+Is the CWCC endorsed by the Catherine Wheel?

 There are a few conditions to our agreement:

-• We’re using our own artwork (no copyrighted band photos, etc.) and design.
+- We’re using our own artwork and design (no copyrighted band photos or logos).

-• Cover versions can’t include samples of original CW recordings.
+- Cover versions can’t include samples of original CW recordings.

-• Although we are permitted to distribute the mp3s freely, we can’t license them or make a profit off of them.
+- Although we are permitted to distribute the mp3s freely, we can’t license them or make a profit off of them.
 Each recording remains the property of the band that wrote it.
 The lyrics and music, of course, remain the property of the Catherine Wheel.

-• Any CW song can be covered, but songs they have covered (such as their version of Pink Floyd’s “Wish You Were Here”) are not eligible for the CWCC because we don’t have permission from the other bands.
+- Any CW song can be covered, but songs they have covered (such as their version of Pink Floyd’s “Wish You Were Here”) are not eligible for the CWCC because we don’t have permission from the other bands.

 Since the idea for the compilation sprang from Texture, we decided it was only appropriate we turn the naming of the album over to the members of that list.
 Over the course of two weeks in September of 2000, Texturites contributed 39 possible titles, and in two rounds of voting, narrowed it down to Too Much Is Not Enough.
 The phrase is a lyric from “Fripp,” from the 1993 CW album Chrome.
-Despite this process, the name has never really stuck, and the project is more often called the CWCC.
+Despite this process, the name has never stuck, and the project is more often called the CWCC.

 Submitting songs

-7. I want to cover a song for the compilation.
+I want to cover a song for the compilation.
 Which song should I do?

 Whichever one you like!
 Browse the pages, and listen to the mp3s.
 If you notice that a particular song hasn’t been covered yet, feel free to go for it, but if you have your heart set on one that’s already covered, that’s fine, too.
 As you’ll see, quite a few have been covered more than once.